Lenoxo/Reactify-Dashboard/README.md

 # Reactify Dashboard

-Reactify Dashboard is the administrative interface of an e-commerce project called [Reactify](#useful-resources).
+Reactify Dashboard is the administrative interface of an e-commerce project called **[Reactify](#useful-resources)**.
 This dashboard is developed using React, Next.js, and TailwindCSS, and it incorporates the following key functionalities:

+1. **Platzi Fake Store API Integration:** The website utilizes the [Platzi Fake Store API](#useful-resources) to fetch product data.

 1. **Category Visualization using Chart.js:** Gain insights into product categories' distribution through intuitive charts powered by Chart.js.

-2. **Pagination for Enhanced Data Management:** Efficiently manage large datasets with a built-in pagination system that displays 10 results per page.
+1. **Pagination for Enhanced Data Management:** Efficiently manage large datasets with a built-in pagination system that displays 10 results per page.

-3. **Product Management (Create, Edit, Delete):** Seamlessly interact with the API to create, edit, and delete products within the `/products` page.
+1. **Product Management (Create, Edit, Delete):** Seamlessly interact with the API to create, edit, and delete products within the `/products` page.

-4. **Login Authentication with Token Handling:** Securely authenticate users through js-cookie and axios, ensuring smooth token management for API communication.
+1. **Login Authentication with Token Handling:** Securely authenticate users through js-cookie and axios, ensuring smooth token management for API communication.

 ## Table of Contents: